LawleyFall2017/230-fall2017/weekly_materials/week8/svgExercise.md

 ## Part 4: Submitting Your Work

-Upload your week12 folder (making sure it includes the svgdemo.html, logo.svg, and logo.png files) to your igme230 folder on Banjo, and create a link from your main igme230 page to the svdemo.html page.
-This assignment is due by the start of class on Thursday, 20 April.
+Upload your folder (making sure it includes the svgdemo.html, simple.svg, logo.svg, and logo.png files) to your igme230 folder on Banjo, and create a link from your main igme230 page to the svdemo.html page.
+This assignment is due by noon on Saturday, October 21.